us-irs/spacepackets-py/docs/packets.rst

 ECSS Packet Utilisation Standard (PUS)
 ---------------------------------------

 All packet 16-bit checksums for Telecommands (TCs) and Telemetry (TMs) are calculated with CRC-CCITT.
-In Python, the pre-defined ``crc-ccitt-false`` function from the `crcmod package`_  can be used to claculate this checksum.
+In Python, the pre-defined ``crc-ccitt-false`` function from the `crcmod package`_  can be used to calculate this checksum.

 Telecommands
 ^^^^^^^^^^^^^^^^^^